CostaLab/PILOT/docs/source/Kidney_trajectory.md

 ![png](Kidney_trajectory_files/Kidney_trajectory_8_0.png)

-Then estimate the trajectory by fitting a principle graph and calculte the order of samples by 'cell_importance' functions.
-See main [tutorial](https://pilot.readthedocs.io/en/latest/Myocardial_infarction.html), for details.
+Then, estimate the trajectory by fitting a principle graph and calculate the order of samples by 'cell_importance' functions.
+See the main [tutorial](https://pilot.readthedocs.io/en/latest/Myocardial_infarction.html), for details.

 ```python